by Richard Abels

 the exception.
 Most bishops came from the highest nobility, unsurprising

-given both the class assumptions of the time and the need in this
+given both the class assumptions of the time and the need in this gift-giving

-his kinsmen by transferring to them the church's lands, either as gifts or
+kinsmen by transferring to them the church's lands, either as gifts or

 benefices.
 It was taken for granted that the secular aristocracy would support